 Executive Director Stan Dodson with Oakland Trails Org stands in front of an albino redwood nestled deep within the Oakland Hills.
 This small white giant stands about 30’ tall & was discovered by Stan in 2016.
 The tree is pure white and is the more common type of albino redwoods seen.
 As a steward to wildland trails, Mr. Dodson will add this tree to his list of unique features that can be found in the parks surrounding the Oakland Hills.

-Ed from Central Mendocino County kneels besides a Non-Chimeric variegated albino redwood on his property.
+Ed from Central Mendocino County kneels beside a Non-Chimeric variegated albino redwood on his property.
 This particular albino redwood produces green tips that revert white over time.
-The sparsely growing mutation is small, but makes up for its lack of size by the rarity of its color pattern.
+The sparsely growing mutation is small but makes up for its lack of size by the rarity of its color pattern.

 Again, a big shout out to Randy, Ed, & Bill who made this rediscovery possible.